 Before I leave the neighborhood I decide to take some photos around my apartment.

+The front door to my apartment building.
 This is my apartment building.
 My windows are on the top floor.
 The farthest left is my bathroom, to the right of it, my kitchen window.
 Around the corner are my living room windows (2) and farthest right is my bedroom window.
+This is the clothing boutique across the street with the magical disappearing shutters.
+This a children's boutique.
+I loved her window dressings.
+I wish I would have snapped a photo of the one before this, it was darling too. |

 I take the Metro north of Paris to the outskirts of the city, near the Sacre-Coeur area, which is an area up on a hill.
 I mention this because it is the coldest day of my trip and I'm certain there is a wind chill.
 Brrrr!
 I'm now regretting that I didn't buy a hat when I had the chance.